As an expat in Costa Rica, you will need to open a bank account.

 Income for self-employed individuals needs to be proven by a legitimate, registered business.
 That means, as a self-employed person, you will need to have an accountant prepare your financial statements to prove that you’re not engaged in any illegal activity.

-Consider a Bank That is Government-owned
+Consider a Government-owned Bank

 There are only four government-owned banks, but they can be found in every province of Costa Rica.
 Note that there’s a great difference between government-owned and privately owned banks.